Ripley's Believe It or Not by Ripley’s Believe It or Not! for April 03, 2013

 7. Missing large

-corpcasselbury about 11 years ago
+corpcasselbury over 11 years ago

 During the Civil War, the soldiers liked to suck on the lead Minie balls, because they were sweet.
 They did not, of course, know about the poisons in lead.
 And just to make you even more grateful that you live in modern times, mercury was considered a wonder drug and basic cure-all; physicians prescribed them quite freely.